Ebuube/Captain-Logs/README.md

-Great choice!
-Using a **private GitHub repository** with a well-structured `README.md` and organized logs will help maintain clarity and track progress efficiently.
-Here's how you can format it:

----

 ### **📌 README.md Structure**
 Your `README.md` should give an overview of the Captain’s Log and guide how to navigate it.